cober2019/IOS-XE-Ops/README.rst

 **Routing Tables:**
 ---------------

     Currently OSPF and BGP are the only supported routing protocols.
 You can view and modify neighbors.
-If no protocols are enabled then you won;t see any tables.
-If you want to add a new protocol then use the "Routing" tab in the navbar
+If no protocols are enabled then you won't see any tables.
+If you want to add a new protocol then use the "Routing" tab in the navbar.

 **Add Protocol:**
 ---------------